 - 150 g gruyère cheese, freshly grated

-- Put the cream, milk, onion, garlic cloves, bayleaf, cloves and peppercorns in a pot on medium-low heat for 15min starting from the moment where you see lots of steam coming out.
+- Place the cream, milk, onion, garlic cloves, bayleaf, cloves and peppercorns in a saucepan on medium-low heat for 15min.
+Start the timer when you see lots of steam coming out.

-- Put a bit of milk at the base of the mould so the first layer of potatoes doesn't stick.
+- Put a bit of milk at the base of the dish so the first layer of potatoes doesn't stick.

 - On top of that lay 2 layers of potato slices.

 - On top of that add more of the milk until you can see it peeking through the potatoes.
 Then add salt, pepper and a bit of grated cheese.

 - Repeat these layers until you use all the potatoes and reserve some cheese for the top for later on.

 - Flatten out the potatoes using a spatula, cover them with aluminium foil and take them to a preheated oven at 180°C/350°F for 1 hour or until the potatoes are well cooked.
 You know they're done when you can easily put a knife through the layers.